 For shoes, think about what activities you’ll be doing and pack accordingly.
-In general, it’s best to avoid bringing more than two pairs of shoes per person.
-You can wear hybrid shoes for a European vacation, but if you are planning to visit an outdoorsy destination, an extra pair of solid, comfortable hiking shoes is essential.
+Generally, it’s best to avoid bringing more than two pairs of shoes per person.
+You can wear hybrid shoes for a European vacation, but if you plan to visit an outdoorsy destination, an extra pair of solid, comfortable hiking shoes is essential.

 See Related: Best Vacation Dresses for Summer & Beach Trips